pligonstein/pligonstein.github.io/_posts/2024-08-16-Rust-Embedded-Systems.md

 }
 ```

 This is the `main` function.
+After we initialize the peripherals, we define each pin for the LEDs and the `Level` at the beginning, meaning if it's turned on or off at the start.
 The most important part consists in defining the `Output` for each pin and then the `loop` is needed, because as explained earlier the MCU does not run any operating system so there is nothing to return.
+Afterwards, we set each pin to be turned on and off for one second each.

+### **Second Task**

+> Connect the RGB LED to GP0, GP1, and GP2.
+Write a program that increases the LED's intensity with 10% each second.